Domain-adapted Learning and Imitation: DRL for Power Arbitrage: Problem Statement

 \subsection{Bidding in the Balancing Market}

-The balancing market operates as an order-book structured auction, where bids and asks are settled / cleared in a centralized way at the end of the 15-min interval.
-Hence, bids and asks outside of the current spread in the 15-min interval will not be considered, and these bids are discarded.
+The balancing market operates as an order-book structured auction, where bids and asks are settled/cleared in a centralized way at the end of the 15-min interval.
+Hence, bids and asks outside of the current spread (settlement price range) in the 15-minute interval will not be considered, and these bids are discarded, demonstrated by fig~\ref{fig:bmladder}.
+The settlement price range is determined by the supply and demand of electricity under the sole discretion of TenneT.
 To increase the success rate of bidding, tranching is used to break a large order into smaller orders across the bid ladder to take advantage of the paid-as-bid nature of capacity auctions.

-A flexible asset can be used for optimization across markets.
+A flexible asset can be used for optimization power consumption and generation across markets.
 In our project, an electrolyser is used to take positions in the day-ahead market and then offload them in the balancing market.
 Yet, positioning to capture the best price is an extremely difficult balancing act and is highly dependent on local conditions in a given zonal market.
 Therefore, we explore a RL-based algorithmic trading strategy to optimize the positioning in the day-ahead market and optimal bidding in the balancing market.